 A contribution is any gift, subscription, advance, or deposit of money or anything of value made in support of the candidate.
 There are two ways someone can contribute to your campaign: monetary and in-kind.
-This is explained further as you go through the chapter.

 Who Can I Take Contributions From?